 2. Surveillance Vehicle

 Having a working and surveillance ready vehicle is paramount to a good surveillance investigation.
 There are many vehicles that a private investigator can use.
 Color and shape of the vehicle are key.
 A private investigator’s vehicle must blend in with traffic.
 Choose a dull color and shape that could be considered ‘every man’s car.’
 If you go out on surveillance with a bright red hot rod, your chances of getting made have just gone up.
-Also, having good window tint is paramount.
+Also, having good quality Tinted windows is paramount.
 When someone hires a private eye, the client expects results.
 Having a good surveillance vehicle increases the chances of those results.

 3. Check The Scene Beforehand